Dynamical Variational Autoencoders: A Comprehensive Review: Principle

 \section{Principle}

 For clarity of presentation, let us start with an autoencoder (AE).
-As illustrated in Fig.~\ref{fig:AE}, an autoencoder is a DNN that is trained to replicate an input vector $\myx \in \mathbb{R}^F$ at the output \citep{Hinton2006} \citep{vincent2010stacked}.
-At training time, the target output is thus set equal to $\myx$, and at test time the output $\myxh$ is an estimated value of $\myx$ (i.e., we have $\myxh \approx \myx$).
-An autoencoder usually has a diabolo shape, which provides a low-dimensional latent representation $\myz \in \mathbb{R}^L$ of the data vector $\myx$, with $L \ll F$, at the so-called bottleneck layer.
+As illustrated in Figure~\ref{fig:AE}, an AE is a DNN that is trained to replicate an input vector $\myx \in \mathbb{R}^F$ at the output \citep{Hinton2006, vincent2010stacked}.
+At training time, the target output is thus set equal to $\myx$, and at test time, the output $\myxh$ is an estimated value of $\myx$ (i.e., we have $\myxh \approx \myx$).
+An AE usually has a diabolo shape.
+The left part of the AE, the \emph{encoder}, provides a low-dimensional latent representation $\myz \in \mathbb{R}^L$ of the data vector $\myx$, with $L \ll F$, at the so-called bottleneck layer.
 The right part of the AE, the \emph{decoder}, tries to reconstruct $\myx$ from $\myz$.
-Note that so far, everything is deterministic: At test time, each time we feed the AE with a specific input vector $\myx[0]$, the AE will provide the same corresponding output $\myxh[0]$.
+So far, everything is deterministic: At test time, each time the AE is fed with a specific input vector $\myx[0]$, it will provide the same corresponding output $\myxh[0]$.

-The Variational Autoencoder (VAE) was initially proposed in \citep{Kingma2014, rezende2014stochastic}.
-It can been seen as a probabilistic version of an AE, where the output of the decoder is not directly a value of $\myx$ but the parameters of a probability distribution of $\myx$.
-As we will see below, the same probabilistic formulation applies to the encoding of $\myz$.
-The resulting probabilistic model can be used to generate new data (from unseen values of $\myz$), to transform existing data within an encoding-modification-decoding scheme, see, e.g., \citep{blaauw2016modeling, hsu2017learning, esling2018bridging, roche2019}, or as a prior distribution of $\myx$ in more complex Bayesian models for, e.g., speech enhancement \citep{bando2017statistical, leglaive2018variance, pariente2019statistically, leglaive2019semi} or source separation \citep{kameoka2018semi}.
-For clarity of presentation, at this point, it is convenient to separate the encoder and the decoder.
+The VAE was initially proposed by \citet{Kingma2014} and \citet{rezende2014stochastic}.
+It can be seen as a probabilistic version of an AE, where the output of the decoder is not directly a value of $\myx$ but the parameters of a probability distribution of $\myx$.
+As shown below, the same probabilistic formulation applies to the encoding of $\myz$.
+The resulting probabilistic model can be used to generate new data from new values of $\myz$.
+It can also be used to transform existing data within an encoding-modification-decoding scheme.
+For instance, the seminal papers on VAEs and many subsequent ones have considered image generation and transformation.
+Examples of speech/music signals transformation based on a VAE can be found in the literature \citep{blaauw2016modeling, hsu2017learning, esling2018bridging, roche2019, bitton2020neural}.
+Finally, it can be employed as a prior distribution of $\myx$ in more complex Bayesian models for, for example, speech enhancement \citep{bando2017statistical, leglaive2018variance, pariente2019statistically, leglaive2019semi} or source separation \citep{kameoka2018semi}.

+For clarity of presentation, at this point, it is convenient to separate the presentation of the VAE decoder (i.e., the generative model) and that of the VAE encoder (i.e., the inference model).